 We dream of the life we would have with more money and things.
 But we must realize it is only a dream.
 Have you noticed that the more you get the more you think you want?
 For most of us, acquisitiveness is a never-ending cycle.
 When we get something, the pleasure only lasts for a moment or two.
 And then we move on to the next thing.

-Western culture’s message of faster, bigger, and harder can create problems for our health because it can lead to increased risk of injury, greater stress on our bodies, and decreased ability to focus on proper posture and movement technique.
-In contrast, restorative movement practices encourage slower, smaller, and softer movements, which can help to reduce the risk of injury, improve body awareness and control, and promote relaxation and overall well-being.
+The western culture’s message of faster, bigger, and harder can create problems for our health because it can lead to increased risk of injury, greater stress on our bodies, and decreased ability to focus on proper posture and movement technique.
+By contrast, restorative movement practices encourage slower, smaller, and softer movements, which can help to reduce the risk of injury, improve body awareness and control, and promote relaxation and overall well-being.

-All restorative movement practices have some common characteristics, pretty much all of the techniques encourage participants to move more slowly, in a smaller range of motion, and with less intensity.
+All restorative movement practices have some common characteristics.
+For me, one of the most interesting things is that pretty much all of the techniques encourage participants to move more slowly, in a smaller range of motion, and with less intensity.